Skylar0317/Skylar0317/README.md

 🎓 Master’s student in Applied Economics & Econometrics @ USC
 📊 Data-driven explorer with a soft spot for financial markets, storytelling dashboards, and structured chaos
-🌐 Trilingual: English · 中文 · 日本語（勉強中 🇯🇵）
+🌐 Language: English · 中文 · 日本語（勉強中 🇯🇵）
 ✨ she/her

 ---